-We have examined a record of proceedings relating to the issuance of \$55,735,000 2025 Series A Bonds (the "Bonds") of the New Hampshire Municipal Bond Bank (herein called the "Bank"), a public body corporate and politic, constituted as an instrumentality of the State of New Hampshire (the "State").
+We have examined a record of proceedings relating to the issuance of \$2025 Series C Bonds (Federally Taxable) (the "Bonds") of the New Hampshire Municipal Bond Bank (herein called the "Bank"), a public body corporate and politic, constituted as an instrumentality of the State of New Hampshire (the "State").

 The Bonds are dated as of their date of delivery, if authenticated prior to the first interest payment date, and otherwise shall be dated as provided in the Series Resolution, as hereinafter defined.
-The Bonds will mature and pay interest on February 15 and August 15 in each year until maturity, commencing August 15, 2025.
+The Bonds will mature and pay interest on February 15 and August 15 in each year until maturity, commencing February 15, 2026.

-The Bonds are issued under and pursuant to the Act (as hereinafter defined) and under and pursuant to the General Bond Resolution of the Bank adopted December 1, 1978, as supplemented from time to time (the "General Bond Resolution"), and a Series Resolution of the Bank dated January 15, 2025 (the "Series Resolution").
+The Bonds are issued under and pursuant to the Act (as hereinafter defined) and under and pursuant to the General Bond Resolution of the Bank adopted December 1, 1978, as supplemented from time to time (the "General Bond Resolution"), and a Series Resolution of the Bank dated , 2025 (the "Series Resolution").
 The General Bond Resolution and the Series Resolution are herein sometimes collectively referred to as the "Resolutions."

-The Bonds are subject to redemption as set forth therein.
+The Bonds are not subject to redemption prior to their stated dates of maturity.

 The Bonds are issued in registered form by means of a book-entry system evidencing ownership and transfer of Bonds on the records of The Depository Trust Company and its participants.
-The Bonds are lettered AR- and are numbered from one (1) upwards.
+The Bonds are lettered CR- and are numbered from one (1) upwards.